 Unfortunately, the bullying didn’t end there.
 When he was in the seventh grade, Sam experienced bullying in the locker room.
 His locker was in a far reaches of the locker room, out of the P.E. teacher’s view, and eighth grade lockers surrounded him.
 The eighth graders would take his lunch and steal his money each day.
 They also shoved him and kept him from leaving the corner.

 He said that for many years, he did not feel comfortable being himself.
 His sense of self-worth was low, and he wanted to merely blend in as much as possible.

-As parents and educators, we must begin to open our eyes to the warning signs of bullying.
+So as parents and educators, we must begin to open our eyes to the warning signs of bullying.
 We must also begin to add something to the mix – compassion.
 As the antidote to bullying and violence, compassion allows us to see that everyone around us is “just like me” and deserves to be treated fairly.

+Want to do more?
 Order COMPASSION IT wristbands as a simple tool for introducing compassion to children.